 With our busy lives, who is great at planning ahead for weeknight dinners?
-Tender Pan-Seared Pork Chops is a great recipe and technique to add to your weekly menu.
+Easy Tender Pan Seared Pork Chops are a great recipe and technique to add to your weekly menu.
 We'll cover a few options below to take this easy recipe over the top.

 If you love pork as much as we do, you might want to check out our Instant Pot Baby Back Ribs post.